 top of page

-A global cinematic phenomenon, Jonathan Sawyer’s new faith-based drama, In All Good Time, propels audiences into the paradox of the enigmatic man who must risk his own faith in order to save his soul.
+A global cinematic phenomenon, Jonathan Sawyer’s new faith-based drama, In All Good Time, propels audiences into the paradox of the enigmatic man who must challenge his own faith in order to save his soul.

 As McDermott delves into the mind and story of this condemned man, he uncovers unsettling truths that connect directly to the destruction of his own family.
 The revelation forces him to confront long-buried traumas that have shaped his life and clouded his faith.
 Through this harrowing exploration of guilt, redemption, and the search for truth amidst chaos, In All Good Time invites viewers to reflect on their own beliefs while navigating through intertwined destinies shaped by acts of violence and unexpected grace.
 This thought-provoking tale uniquely blends elements of suspense with profound spiritual inquiry, ensuring its resonance with audiences around the world.